sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 ---@return string
 function strconcat(...) end
 ```
-Note that for returning a vararg you can use `...` as a type.
+For returning a vararg you can use a ellipsis `...` as a type.
 ```lua
 ---@vararg string
 ---@return ...